Are you a guitar player who wants to be able to recreate the old-time, rootsy twang of your grandfather plucking his banjo?

 If your left hand is more dominant, you will find this banjo far more comfortable and easier to play than the typical right-handed version.

-Its price to quality ratio makes it a great option for anyone from beginner to expert banjo player.
+Its price to quality ratio makes it a great option for anyone, from a beginner to an expert banjo player.
 Elegantly designed in mahogany wood, this is an instrument that will both look and sound beautiful.

 This banjo also comes in a package with a custom gig bag to make storing and transporting your banjo far easier.

-Again, as with the Jameson model above, the main drawback to this banjo model is the amount of expertise needed to get this instrument working well.
+Again, as with the Jameson model above, the main drawback to this banjo model is the amount of expertise needed to get this instrument working at its peak level.